 In this Spring Boot tutorial, you will learn how to develop RESTful web services APIs for CRUD operations on a MySQL database.
 The CRUD operations include Create, Retrieve, Update and Delete.
+In other words, I'll help you know how to implement REST APIs in Java and the Spring framework.

 By completing this tutorial, you will be able to build a Spring Boot-based web application that exposes RESTful CRUD APIs to clients.
 The following technologies will be used: